Compound interest accounts in the UK

 A compounding period is simply the time from one interest payment to the next.

 The rate of compound interest depends on how often interest is paid.
-If your interest period is quarterly or monthly, the total amount of interest you’ll earn at the end of one year will be higher because the interest you earn is accumulated over smaller periods of time.
+If your interest period is quarterly or monthly, the total amount of interest you’ll earn at the end of one year will be higher than interest paid annually, because the interest you earn is accumulated over smaller periods of time.

 If you want to maximise the positive effects of compound interest, it’s important to choose a savings account that pays a competitive rate of interest at regular intervals.
 You’ll find a range of high-interest compound savings accounts in the Raisin UK marketplace.

-To make the most of compound interest, it’s a good idea to open a savings account as soon as possible.
-Pay into the account as often as you can and, if possible, refrain from making frequent withdrawals so your money (and interest) has time to accumulate.
+To make the most of compound interest, you might want to consider paying into the account as often as you can and, if possible, refrain from making frequent withdrawals so your money (and interest) has time to accumulate.

 Compound interest can make a big difference to the value of your savings over time, but it’s important to be patient; the snowballing effect won’t happen overnight.